 Submit their writing to contests or children’s magazines.
 Let them type their work on the computer.
 Consider putting their finished stories into a book with an online publishing program.

 Whether you’re a homeschooling parent, a parent who seeks to supplement your child’s education at school, or even a classroom teacher, I hope you’ve found this list beneficial.
+Be sure to check out my new ebook – full of countless tips and resources for teaching writing at home or at school!

 Check out the series of simple writing lessons I co-wrote with This Reading Mama: